-The Tsunami of New Dreams is a documentary feature film that explores the impact of the 2004 Indian Ocean tsunami in the City of Banda Aceh, Indonesia, and its people.
-In less than half an hour on a Sunday morning life changed forever.
-Everyone in Banda Aceh lost someone that day.
+How do you keep life together after surviving a massive natural disaster?
+The Tsunami of New Dreams is a documentary feature film that revisits the impact of the 2004 Indian Ocean tsunami on the people of Banda Aceh, in Aceh Province, Indonesia.
+Life in Banda Aceh changed forever in less than half an hour on a Sunday morning, a day when everyone lost a part of their world.

 The film presents testimonies of local disaster survivors.
 It also showcases the direct link that exists between understanding the tsunami precursors and the survival rates of communities at risk.
 Using a variety of techniques the film presents the dramatic circumstances of this massive tsunami disaster.
 The wide range of survivor experiences are shown through interviews, animation and hand-drawn illustrations.